Earlier Francis Marion Symposium 2013-2017

 15th Francis Marion Symposium for 2017:

-Wrapped up with rave reviews, participants from: CA, FL, GA, MA, MI, MO, NC, NY, PA, TX, VA, WI & all over SC: Alcolu, Beaufort, Bluffton, Charleston, Columbia, Florence, Georgetown, Greenville, Hartsville, Hilton Head, Irmo, Kingstree, Lake City, Laurens, Little River, Lugoff, Manning, Mt Pleasant, Moncks Corner, Moore, North Charleston, Pawley’s Island, Pineville, Seneca, Six Mile, St Matthews, Spartanburg, Summerton, Summerville, Sumter, Surfside Beach, Turbeville.
+Wrapped up with rave reviews, participants from: CA, FL, GA, MA, MI, MO, NC, NY, PA, TX, VA, WI and all over SC: Alcolu, Beaufort, Bluffton, Charleston, Columbia, Florence, Georgetown, Greenville, Hartsville, Hilton Head, Irmo, Kingstree, Lake City, Laurens, Little River, Lugoff, Manning, Mt.
+Pleasant, Moncks Corner, Moore, North Charleston, Pawley’s Island, Pineville, Seneca, Six Mile, St. Matthews, Spartanburg, Summerton, Summerville, Sumter, Surfside Beach, Turbeville.

 Best quote from the 15th FM Symposium from David Neilan’s work.